In This Article

 Yoga and Ayurveda have used breathing techniques (pranayama) for thousands of years to maintain, restore and balance mental, physical, emotional and spiritual health.

-Transcending the neurological benefits of breathing mentioned above, pranayama techniques were geared more towards moving the body’s subtle energy.
+Transcending the neurological benefits of breathing mentioned above, pranayama techniques were geared more toward moving the body’s subtle energy.

 The Koshas and Breath Work